GitTools/GitVersion/docs/reference/continuous-delivery.md

    - The same artifacts which were built and tested should be deployed
    - That means no rebuilding everything when you are deploying

 Continuous delivery does not work well with GitFlow.
 The reason is that you are required to *merge* to master to do a release, triggering a rebuild and a new set of artifacts to go through your pipeline.
 Depending on how long your pipeline is, this could be a while.

 GitHubFlow is a better fit for Continuous delivery, the [mainline development](mainline-development.md) model means that every merged feature branch will be built as a *stable* version and if the build/builds go green then you are free to deploy to production at any time.

 ## How continuous delivery affects GitVersion
 The thing about continuous delivery is that there will be *multiple* candidates to deploy to production and it is a human choice to deploy.
 This means that GitVersion will build **the same semantic version** until that version is deployed.

-GitVersion assumes Continuous Delivery by default in it's [configuration](../configuration.md), if you want to do [continuous deployment](continuous-deployment.md) then just change the configuration setting.
+GitVersion assumes Continuous Delivery by default in its [configuration](../configuration.md), if you want to do [continuous deployment](continuous-deployment.md) then just change the configuration setting.

+## Example
+In Continuous Delivery, GitVersion calculates the next version and will use that until it is released.
+For instance:

+ - 1.1.0+5
+ - 1.1.0+6
+ - 1.1.0+7  <-- This is the artifact we release, tag the commit which created this version
+ - 1.1.1+0

+Tags are required in this mode to communicate when the release is done as it's an external manual process.

 ## Resources
  - [Continuous Delivery on Wikipedia](https://en.wikipedia.org/wiki/Continuous_delivery)
  - [Continuous Delivery, the book](http://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912)